-Push the "SELECT 1" button for at least two seconds to set the auto start.
+1. Push the "SELECT 1" button for at least two seconds to set the auto start.

-When the stopwatch is set to auto start, the stopwatch indicator " and the distance-compensation tripmeter indicator " and the digits in the display will start scrolling from left to right.
+When the stopwatch is set to auto start, the stopwatch indicator "" and the distance-compensation tripmeter indicator "A" will start flashing, and the digits in the display will start scrolling from left to right.

 - 2. When the vehicle starts moving, the stopwatch will start counting. - 3.
-Push the "SELECT 1" button and "SELECT 2" button together to stop the stopwatch. - 4.
-To resume counting, push the "SE-LECT 1" button and "SELECT 2" button together again.
+Push the "SELECT 1" button and

+"SELECT 2" button together to stop the stopwatch.

+4. To resume counting, push the "SE-LECT 1" button and "SELECT 2" button together again.